rp-rurouni/flight-delay-api/README.md

 }
 ```

-## What to Screenshot for Submission
+## What to Screenshot and for Submission

 1. GitHub repository link
 2. Screenshot of Swagger docs at `http://localhost:8000/docs`
 3. Screenshot of successful `/api/v1/health`
 4. Screenshot of successful `/api/v1/predict`
-5. Optional bonus screenshot of `/api/v1/predict/batch`
+5. Optional bonus screenshot attempt of `/api/v1/predict/batch`

 ## Notes